 It must've impressed the judges too, as right after the fight they declared me the winner.
 Standing face-to-face in the middle of the ring, they announced my name, and the referee raised my gloved right hand up into the air.
 I'd beaten my twin in the sport of boxing!

 Marshall had always been better than me at sport.
-Six or so years earlier, while living in Anchorage, Alaska, our parents had taken us up to the Arctic Valley Ski Area for lessons at the tender age of seven.
-When we were 10, Mars got the chance to compete in one of the youth league's giant slalom races.
+A few years earlier, at the tender age of eight, our parents had taken us up to the Arctic Valley Ski Area in Anchorage, Alaska for our first lessons.
+Two years later, Mars got the chance to compete in one of the youth league's giant slalom races.

 In the shadow of his stouthearted fearlessness, I chickened out and passed on the opportunity to compete alongside him.
 The steepness of the slope and the size of the moguls scared me; but mostly, I was afraid to lose against him.